 Proposal for a decision Article 7

-Article 7

-Committee procedure
+Article 7 Committee procedure

-Where reference is made to this Article, the Commission shall be assisted by a regulatory committee composed of representatives of the Member States and chaired by a representative of the Commission (the "Committee").
-The Committee shall adopt its rules of procedure.
+1. Where reference is made to this Article, the Commission shall be assisted by a regulatory committee composed of representatives of the Member States and chaired by a representative of the Commission (the "Committee").